NadjaSenpai/unifi-v6plus-static-ip/README.md

 ## Common pitfalls

-- Adding the provider-assigned IID IPv6 address to WAN as `/64` can break native IPv6 due to source-address selection changes.
+- Adding the provider-assigned tunnel-local IPv6 address as `/64` can break native IPv6 due to source-address selection changes.
   This repo adds it as **/128** on WAN.
 - Using `ip rule from 192.168.1.0/24 lookup 300` can inadvertently affect the gateway’s own management traffic and make the UI/SSH unstable.
   This repo uses **`ip rule ... iif br0`** (ingress-interface based) to target forwarded LAN traffic only.